Lifestyle & Management

 - Use proper names instead of pronouns (for example, “I saw Bob yesterday,” instead of “I saw him yesterday.”)

-- Eliminate as many sources of stress in the home as possible.
+- Eliminate as many sources of stress in the home as possible

-- Try playing soothing music to relieve stress.
+- Try playing soothing music

-- Stay calm, and try simple distractions for agitated or aggressive behavior.
+- Stay calm and try simple distractions

 - Limit daytime naps to 20 to 30 minutes.